-“A common problem with tree plantings is the tree gets planted too deep,” Spencer says.
+“A common problem with tree plantings is the tree gets planted too deep,” Wicks said.

-A general rule is to dig the hole 1-2 times the width of the root ball and deep enough that the root flare (point where the trunk of the tree widens and becomes roots) remains above the soil surface.
+A general rule is to dig the hole 1-2 times the width of the root ball and deep enough that the root flare (the point where the trunk of the tree widens and becomes roots) remains at or above the soil surface.

 If the tree resided in a container, lightly rough-up the outer part of the root ball to keep the roots from circling in an unhealthy growth pattern.

 Adding amendments to the soil when planting improves soil conditions.
-Spencer recommends mycorrhizae products which increase the tree’s root development, moisture retention and reduces transplant shock.
+Wicks recommends amended products which increase the tree’s root development, moisture retention and reduces transplant shock.

 Once the tree is properly placed, backfill the hole by layering soil around the root ball.
 Carefully tamp the soil down to eliminate air pockets.
 Repeat the process until the hole is filled.
 Watering around the root ball will also help the soil to settle in.

 Mulching around the tree helps moderate soil temperature, retain moisture and protect from mechanical damage from a lawnmower.
-Cover about 2-3 feet around the base of the tree with about 1-2 inches of mulch, being sure to keep the mulch away from the trunk and root flare.
+Cover about two to three feet around the base of the tree with about one to two inches of mulch, being sure to keep the mulch away from the trunk and root flare.

-Stake the tree to keep the young tree upright until roots are established.
-Spencer recommends keeping the stakes on for about a year.
-After that time year, the stakes should be removed as keeping them on too long can disrupt the development of the tree.
+Stake the tree to keep the young tree upright until roots have established.
+Wicks recommends keeping the stakes on for approximately a year.
+After that time of year, the stakes should be removed as keeping them on too long can disrupt the development of the tree.